 - College Savings Program (529 plan): direct deposit of 529 contributions discontinues while on unpaid leave and resume when you return from unpaid leave.

 In order to secure the most complete and seamless coverage of your medical care, please pro-actively consult with your health insurance carrier to insure that you and your doctor are following the plan policies for pre-authorizations and other plan rules.

 If you are on an unpaid leave the MA GIC will bill you at home for 100% of the premium for your GIC health insurance coverage (rather than the employee rate normally withheld from your University paycheck).
-You may request to be invoiced at the employee rate by submitting a completed GIC Request for Return of Accumulated Deductions Form to the HR Employee Service Center.
+You may request to be invoiced at the employee rate by submitting a completed GIC Request for Continuation of Part Cost Premium form to the HR Employee Service Center.
 It is important for you to pay the GIC invoices timely or you may lose coverage and be unable to re-establish health insurance coverage until the following GIC open enrollment (end-of-April/beginning-of-May with coverage effective July 1).
 If your GIC optional life or long-term disability insurance(s) is cancelled due to non-payment you may not be able to re-establish those coverages.